nosana-ci/docs.nosana.io/docs/nodes/testgrid.md

 # Getting Started
 ## GPU Test Grid
-The GPU Test Grid is ment to validate our GPU grid with a variety of GPU devices and gathering comprehensive feedback and addressing any potential issues before we move to the mainnet.

-Developers, data scientists, and AI enthusiasts can join the test grid, help us run AI models and be part of the reward distribution pool of 250,000 $NOS tokens in Phase 1.
+Welcome to the GPU Test Grid, a platform designed to validate our GPU grid across a diverse array of GPU devices.
+With comprehensive feedback and proactive issue resolution as our core objective, we are on the path to a smooth transition to the mainnet.
+We extend an open invitation to developers, data scientists, and AI enthusiasts to be part of this exciting journey.
+By joining the test grid and assisting us in running AI models, you'll also get the opportunity to participate in our reward distribution pool.
+For phase 1, we have allocated a substantial pool of 250,000 $NOS tokens.
+Together, let's shape the future of GPU testing and development.

 ## Nosana Node
 The Nosana Node is the software that you run to connect your hardware to the Grid.